The tag line for my business, which is, in essence a public version of myself, is “wild celebrant. sacred ceremonies . precious memories”

 The first three definitions of the word ‘sacred’ at dictionary.com refer heavily to religious devotion and divinity.
 In some dictionaries, and in many people’s minds, the meaning of the word ‘sacred’ ends there.

-But I do not define myself as a religious person and, in fact, my role as a Celebrant actively encourages people to find and create alternatives to common religious ritual and tradition.
+But I do not define myself as a religious person and, in fact, my role as a Celebrant often sees me serving folks who are anti-religion or for whom religion is a very personal, pagan thing.
+Through my work I actively encourage people to find and create alternatives to the more common religious rituals and tradition.

 I am not however an atheist; if anything you could call me agnostic.
-Some would use the term pagan (another word I have a long, complicated history with) and still others might refer to me as spiritual.
-But none of these words fully encompasses the richness and fullness of how I experience life.
+Sometimes I use the term pagan (another word I have a long, complicated history with) and still others might refer to me as spiritual.
+But none of these words fully encompasses the complexity and richness of how I experience life.

 ‘Sacred’ however, seems to do just that.